Afrotype/danfo/myfontchecks.md

 >We need to check names are not already used, and today the best place to check that is http://namecheck.fontdata.com
 >
 * 🍞 **PASS** Font familyname seems to be unique.
-</div></details><details><summary>🍞 <b>PASS:</b> Check glyphs do not have components which are themselves components. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/glyf_nested_components">com.google.fonts/check/glyf_nested_components</a>)</summary><div>

->
->There have been bugs rendering variable fonts with nested components.
-Additionally, some static fonts with nested components have been reported to have rendering and printing issues.
->
->For more info, see: * https://github.com/fonttools/fontbakery/issues/2961 * https://github.com/arrowtype/recursive/issues/412
->
-* 🍞 **PASS** Glyphs do not contain nested components.
 </div></details><details><summary>🍞 <b>PASS:</b> Check a static ttf can be generated from a variable font. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/varfont/generate_static">com.google.fonts/check/varfont/generate_static</a>)</summary><div>

 >